Vanier Canada Graduate Scholarship

 - Applicants are required to upload two leadership reference letters as separate PDF attachments under the same task (the ability to upload the second letter will appear after the first one has been uploaded).
 In addition, two confidential academic assessments will be requested and submitted through ResearchNet.
 Note: Vanier recommends that each of these come from four individuals but letters from the same sources will not be declared ineligible.

-- All information about interruptions to a student’s academic career, choice of nominating institution, and mobility must be included the Personal Leadership Statement instead of a “special circumstances” document.
+- Updated: All information about interruptions to a student’s academic career, choice of nominating institution, and mobility must be included the Personal Leadership Statement or Research Proposal instead of part of the “special circumstances” document, which now should be used only to describe part-time PhD studies.

 - The students’ proposed research project and doctoral program of study must be eligible within the mandate of the agency to which the nomination will be submitted.
 If there is any doubt (especially for those applying to SSHRC or NSERC whose subject matter touches upon health in any capacity), students are urged to email the granting agency directly with a one page summary of their research to seek written confirmation in advance of submitting their application.
 Complete guidelines on selecting the appropriate federal granting agency are available at science.gc.ca.